mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Melon Slices
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/melon_slices.png?raw=true">

-- New Recipe for Melon Slices (can be crafted from 1 Melon)
+- New Recipe for Melon Slices (can be Crafted from 1 Melon)

 ### Bamboo
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/bamboo.png?raw=true">

-- New Recipe for Bamboo (can be crafted from 1 Block of Bamboo)
+- New Recipe for Bamboo (can be Crafted from 1 Block of Bamboo)

 ### Bamboo Planks
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/bamboo_planks.png?raw=true">